Yarumela: Studies

-The site has been studied since the XIX Centrury, first foreign impressions of the place were collected by Ephraim G. Squier, an American traveler, american diplomat and ethnographer, who visited the area in the to carry out a study of the long-awaited interoceanic railway.
+The site has been studied since the 19th century, first foreign impressions of the place were collected by Ephraim G. Squier, an American traveler, American diplomat and ethnographer, who visited the area in the to carry out a study of the long-awaited interoceanic railway.
 Squier.
 He expressed himself of the structures of Yarumela in the following way: "Of regular, rectangular shapes and placed with scrupulous reference to the cardinal points having been arranged in terraces flights of harrows in the middle of each site still standing fragment of walls with cut stones”.

-At the beginning of the 20th century, there are brief mentions of Yarumela in two archaeological expeditions: one of them by Samuel K. Lothrop of the Haye Foundation (1926), who carried out excavations in Tenampua (1927), and that of Jens Yde (1935), who led a joint expedition of the Danish museum and the University of tulane.
+At the beginning of the 20th century there are brief mentions of Yarumela in two archaeological expeditions: one of them by Samuel K. Lothrop of the Haye Foundation (1926), who carried out excavations in Tenampua (1927), and that of Jens Yde (1935), who led a joint expedition of the Danish museum and the University of tulane.
 Archaeological investigations in the Comayagua Valley carried out by Doris Stone, an American archaeologist daughter of the Director of United Fruit, managed toraise the importance of the site worldwide.

-In the 1940s, the Vatican's apostolic nuncio to Honduras, Monsignor Federico Lunardi, showed interest in Yarumela.
-He wrongly attributed the origin of the structures to the Mayans, In the following decades there were mentions of various archaeologists such as Boyd Dixon, who carried out excavations in the area at the end of the 70s.
-From the eighties of the twentieth century, large-scale works are carried out.
+In the 1940s the Vatican's apostolic nuncio to Honduras, Monsignor Federico Lunardi, showed interest in Yarumela.
+He wrongly attributed the origin of the structures to the Mayans, In the following decades there were mentions of various archaeologists such as Boyd Dixon, who carried out excavations in the area at the end of the 1970s.
+From the 1980s, large-scale works are carried out.
 Researchers include Leroy Joesink Mandeville, Boyd Dixon, Carleen Sanchez, among others.
 Claude Baudez French archaeologist, related Yarumela with ceramic complexes in northern Honduras, specifically with Los Naranjos and Playa de los Muertos.

+Craig Goralski, affiliated with the University of Pennsylvania, conducted one of the most comprehensive recent studies on the archaeological site of Yarumela.
+His doctoral dissertation drew upon the field notes of Claude Mandeville, a late archaeologist who dedicated significant time to research at the site but published very little during his lifetime.
+Goralski's work is especially valuable as it aims to recover and analyze Mandeville's extensive but largely unpublished field notes.
+This research holds the potential to provide new insights and a deeper understanding of the structures and historical context of Yarumela, offering a vital contribution to the study of this pre-Columbian site in Honduras.